grassrootseconomics/cic-stack-v1/apps/data-seeding/README.md

 This folder contains tools to generate and import test data.

+The steps outlines in this document assume you are running the services using the docker-compose orchestration provided.

+*A description of manual and service-agnostic steps for imports will be linked here when it becomes available.*

 ## OVERVIEW

 Three sets of tools are available, sorted by respective subdirectories.